Farewe/invacost/Readme.md

 magnitude of cost estimates.
 Indeed, direct reports of small costs tend to be aired earlier than large estimates of invasion impacts.
 It is an important issue to consider when investigating the time lag.
-For example, the quantiles of time lag for all costs above US$ 1 million annually are 1, 3, 9 years.
+For example, the quantiles of time lag for all costs above US\$ 1 million annually are 1, 3, 9 years.

 # Approach based on available estimates: cumulative and average costs of invasions